mui/material-ui/docs/src/pages/guides/composition/composition.md

 `renderLink` will now always reference the same component.

-### Caveat with props forwarding
+### Caveat with prop forwarding

-You can take advantage of the props forwarding to simplify the code.
+You can take advantage of the prop forwarding to simplify the code.
 In this example, we don't create any intermediary component:

 ```jsx